getslash/slash/doc/customize.rst

 .. note:: the ``microwave_testing_customize`` above is an arbitrary name.
 It only serves as an identification for your customization entry point.
 .. note:: You can read more about setuptools entry points `here <http://stackoverflow.com/questions/774824/explain-python-entry-points>`_.

-Now Shakedown will call our customize function when loading.
+Now Slash will call our customize function when loading.
 Now it's time to add actual customization to our package.

 The Fixture